 A likely Netflix fall contender is Steven Soderbergh’s “The Laundromat” (fall, Netflix), written by the Oscar-winning “Traffic” director’s long-time collaborator Scott Z. Burns and starring Oscar-winners Streep and Gary Oldman in a story inspired by the Panama Papers, about a group of journalists who discover and reveal 11.5 million files linking the world’s power elite to hidden bank accounts they used in order to skip paying taxes.

-Similar questions arise for Bill Condon’s “The Good Liar” (New Line, November 15), about a con artist (Ian McKellen) who courts a wealthy widow (Helen Mirren).
+Bill Condon returns with late-life romance “The Good Liar” (New Line, November 15), about a con artist (Ian McKellen) who courts a wealthy widow (Helen Mirren).
 Both stars are Oscar bait; the question is how the movie is received by critics and audiences.
 It could be this year’s “Widows,” a film that leans into genre-thriller territory.

 Landing a prime-time release slot is Melina Matsoukas’ “Queen & Slim” (November 27, Universal), written by James Frey and Lena Waithe and starring TV star Jodie Turner-Smith (“Nightflyers”) as a young woman who goes on a first date (Daniel Kaluuya) which turns unexpectedly violent when a cop pulls over their car.
 The story heads into “Sugarland Express” territory as they go on the run.
 Universal, which backed “Get Out,” “Us,” and “Straight Outta Compton,” will look for a breakout hit before they assess awards potential.

-Netflix is submitting to fall festivals an untitled relationship comedy from New York writer-director Noah Baumbach, which boasts two juicy lead performances from Adam Driver and Scarlett Johansson as a couple going through a fractious divorce.
+Netflix is playing multiple fall festivals with “Marriage Story,” a relationship comedy from New York writer-director Noah Baumbach, which boasts two juicy lead performances from Adam Driver and Scarlett Johansson as a couple going through a fractious divorce.
 Marvel star Johannson (Black Widow, “Avengers: Endgame”) is overdue for some Oscar cred; Netflix will give this film the full awards treatment.

 Hitting the year-end holiday season is Baumbach’s partner Greta Gerwig’s follow-up to Oscar-nominated “Lady Bird,” the writer-director’s adaptation of the Louisa May Alcott children’s classic “Little Women” (December 25, Sony).
 Gerwig reunites with “Lady Bird” stars Saoirse Ronan and Timothée Chalamet as Jo and Laurie.
 Ronan could score her fourth Oscar nomination.

-Also heading into the holidays, Jay Roach’s Roger Ailes docudrama “Fair and Balanced” (December 20, Lionsgate) boasts an embarrassment of rich roles for the actresses playing the women who took on the toxic male culture of Fox News.
-The main adversary for the Fox News czar (John Lithgow) is Megyn Kelly (Charlize Theron), who could earn her third nomination.
+Also heading into the holidays, Jay Roach’s Roger Ailes docudrama “Bombshell” (December 20, Lionsgate) boasts an embarrassment of rich roles for the actresses playing the women who took on the toxic male culture of Fox News.
+The main adversary for the Fox News czar (John Lithgow) is Megyn Kelly, played by Charlize Theron, who could earn her third nomination.

 Universal is pushing hard for “Les Miserables” director Tom Hooper’s latest VFX-packed musical extravaganza, “Cats” (December 20).
 Front and center is Oscar-winner Jennifer Hudson (“Dreamgirls”), who could notch her second nod as Grizabella.